No one deserves to be hurt or abused.

 Washburn County - Restraining Order Factsheet

 This grid shows the types of abuse that are in the Wisconsin State Statutes for each type of Restraining Order.
-This is what the judge considers when deciding whether to grant a Temporary Restraining Order (TRO) and an Injunction (RO).
+This is what the judge considers when deciding whether to grant a Temporary Restraining Order (TRO) and an Injunction (Restraining Order).

 10 Points to Consider Before Choosing to File a Restraining Order